-Applications must be accompanied by sufficient information to enable the committee to make a proper evaluation of the proposal.
-Where the works relate to a new building or extensions/alterations to existing buildings this information should include, but not be limited to the following:
+Applications must be accompanied by sufficient information to enable the committee to make a proper evaluation of the proposal and with completed checklists obtainable from the committee for either in principle or final approval as the case may require.
+This information should include, but not be limited to the following:

-- a) reasons for the proposed changes and a brief description of the project; - b) outline of proposed uses for the new spaces or facilities including expected number of people; - c) where appropriate, the number of members and adherents of the congregation; - d) anticipated cost and method of funding the proposed works;

-- e) drawings, specifications, notes and general information of sufficient detail to clearly define the extent of works proposed; - f) in the case of extended or altered buildings, drawings indicating the existing conditions; - g) details of any discussions with local Council and requirement for Planning and/or Building Permits.
+- a) reasons for the proposed changes and a brief description of the project; - b) outline of proposed uses for the new spaces or facilities including expected number of people; - c) where appropriate, the number of members and adherents of the congregation; - d) anticipated cost and method of funding the proposed works; - e) plans (including a site plan) and specifications, notes and general information of sufficient detail to clearly define the extent of works proposed; - f) in the case of extended or altered buildings, drawings indicating the existing conditions; - g) details of any discussions with local Council and requirement for Planning and/or Building Permits.